13 of the world's most inspiring eco-friendly dive resorts

 Misool Eco Resort, Raja Ampat, Indonesia

 Where shark finning camps once stood, Misool Eco Resort now welcomes guests to experience the spectacular marine environment of Raja Ampat.
 This transformation is thanks to the resort's non-profit, the Misool Foundation, which champions conservation and community.
-Their efforts led to the establishment of a 300,000-acre marine reserve in 2005, which provides a safe haven for marine species can thrive.
+Their efforts led to the establishment of a 300,000-acre marine reserve in 2005, which provides a safe haven where marine species can thrive.

-Misool has established a reputation as one of the top eco-dive resorts in Indonesia, with just a handful of cottages and villages perched around a horseshoe-shaped lagoon.
+Misool has established a reputation as one of the top eco-friendly dive resorts in Indonesia, with just a handful of cottages and villages perched around a horseshoe-shaped lagoon.
 The resort’s world-class Dive Centre is equipped with state-of-the-art gear and adjoins a laidback lounge where you can unwind after an exciting day of exploration.
-For non-diving family members, snorkelling and kayaking in this island paradise are awe-inspiring, to say the least.

-Discover the magic of Marsa Shagra, an eco-friendly dive resort in Egypt.
-Its luxury tents overlook the Red Sea and beckon guests to immerse themselves in the splendour of the underwater world.
-Since its establishment, Marsa Shagra Village has upheld a sustainable vision - one dedicated to safeguarding the coral reefs for which the Red Sea has long been renowned.
-Aside from offering daily dive trips, the Marsa Shagra Village also boasts a yoga shala where classes are held at sunrise and sunset.
+Featuring a handful of luxury tents overlooking the Red Sea, Marsa Shagra is an eco-friendly dive resort in Egypt.
+Since its establishment, it has upheld a sustainable vision - one dedicated to safeguarding the coral reefs for which the Red Sea has long been renowned.

-Best eco-friendly dive resorts
+Best eco-friendly dive resorts in the world

 The eco-friendly chalets and tents at the Marsa Shagra Village in Egypt (photo courtesy of Expedia)

 In addition to planting coral gardens, guests can help to cultivate giant clams and restore vital mangrove forests along the coastline.
 On land, you can trek through the lush rainforest while gathering ancient herbal wisdom or enjoy a rejuvenating treatment at the spa.
-Jean-Michel Cousteau Resort is ideal for an eco-friendly family holiday thanks to its Bula kids club while the adults-only dining options ensure serenity for honeymooning couples.

 Best eco-friendly dive resorts in Fiji